Byron1z/network-file-shares-and-permissions-B1z/README.md

 <p>
   6. Try to access the folders you just created.
 Which folders can you access?
 Which folders can you create stuff in?
 Does it make sense?

-  For the Read-Access Folder, Domain Users are only allowed to view, not to create or modify.
+  For the "Read-Access" Folder, Domain Users are only allowed to view, not to create or modify.
 </p>
 <p>
   <img src="https://i.imgur.com/kAPHvLn.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-  For the Write-Access Folder, Domain Users are allowed to view, write, or create files on the Write-Access folder.
+  For the "Write-Access" Folder, Domain Users are allowed to view, write, or create files on the Write-Access folder.
 </p>
 <p>
   <img src="https://i.imgur.com/Ti6A8zr.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-  And for the No-Access folder, as a Domain User, we’re not allowed to view or open it entirely.
+  And for the "No-Access" folder, as a Domain User (not a Domain Admin), we’re not allowed to view or open it entirely.
 </p>
 <p>
   <img src="https://i.imgur.com/wq8YTk9.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>